JetBrains/kotlin-web-site/pages/docs/tutorials/kotlin-android.md

 ![Config-Kotlin-Details]({{ url_for('tutorial_img', filename='kotlin-android/configure-kotlin-in-project-details.png') }})

 After you configure Kotlin, build.gradle file for the application should be updated.
-Now you can see that _apply plugin: 'kotlin-android'_ and the dependencies were added.
+Now you can see that _apply plugin: 'kotlin-android'_ and the `kotlin-stdlib` dependency were added.

-*(For more details how to set up gradle for your project, please check [Using Gradle](/docs/reference/using-gradle.html))*
+*(For more details how to set up gradle for your project, please check [Using Gradle](/docs/reference/using-gradle.html#targeting-android))*

 ![Sync-Project-With-Gradle]({{ url_for('tutorial_img', filename='kotlin-android/sync-project-with-gradle.png') }})